These BBQ chicken kebabs are covered in bacon paste which gives them a smoky flavor but leaves the chicken tender and juicy.

 And maybe the best part of this, is you don’t have to wait 2+ hours for a marinade to give the chicken flavor.
 It’s ready to go as soon as you are, and has way more flavor than a chicken marinade anyway.
-So before grilling season is over, I suggest you give these kebabs a try.
+So before grilling season is over, I suggest you give these BBQ kebabs a try.
 As I said, once you try these BBQ chicken kebabs, you won’t be going back to another recipe.
-Enjoy!
+Hope you enjoy!

 BBQ Chicken Kebabs